dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 layout: post
 categories: three.js
 id: 511
-updated: 2021-06-04 15:43:01
+updated: 2021-06-04 15:53:22
-version: 1.16
+version: 1.17
 ---

-So this is another [three js example](/2021/02/19/threejs-examples/) post using just [threjs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) and a little additional vanilla javaScript this time I made a quick model of a tree.
+So this is another [three js example](/2021/02/19/threejs-examples/) post using just [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) and a little additional vanilla javaScript to make a quick crude model of a tree.
 This model makes use of the three js built in [cone geometry](/2019/07/31/threejs-cone/) constructor, and the [THREE.group constructor](/2018/05/16/threejs-grouping-mesh-objects/) to make collections of cones sized and positioned in such a way that they look like a kind of evergreen tree.
-It is one of my many crude yet effective kinds of models that I like to make just when it comes to having a little fun with three.js and a little javaScript code.
+It is one of my many crude yet effective kinds of models that I like to make just when it comes to having a little fun with three.js to make just basic stand ins type models that often tend to still look okay actually.
+That is if one just makes the decision to set the bar fairly low anyway, make a simple model of something, and then move on to the next thing when it comes to an over all project.

 This kind of example is a very basic getting started type example when it comes to just figuring out some basic ideas for projects, and reusable assets that I can use in a larger project.
-This might not be the most fun and exciting example, but working out a half way decent way of creating a tree model is a good start for creating a larger sense that contains trees, and also other things going on in the sense in addition to just this.
+This might not be the most fun and exciting example, but working out a half way decent way of creating a tree model is a good start for creating a larger scene that contains trees, and also other things going on in the sense in addition to just this.

 <!-- more -->